-eath presents a skull to The Astrologer.
+eath presents a skull to the astrologer.
 Presumably to show a comparison between the spherical universe and the skull.

 Above the head of the astrologer hangs a model of the Universe with the Zodiac,

-which is reminiscent of the picture of The Last Judgment.
+which is reminiscent of the picture of

 For further details, see this external link about

-The Armillary Sphere .
+The Armillary Sphere.

 of Les Simulachres & Historiées in Lyon in 1538

-he became an integrated part of the dance of death.
+the astrologer became an integrated part of the dance of death.

 Variations: Birckmann lets the astrologer measure a globe;